Constitution

 3-4

-Notice of the Annual General Meeting shall be accompanied by the report of the Council, a copy of FEDECRAIL’s audited accounts and the budget for the next financial year which must then be submitted to the approval by the members.
+The Annual General Meeting of the members will be held within six months after the end of the calendar year.
+Notice of the Annual General Meeting shall be accompanied by the report of the Board, a copy of FEDECRAIL’s audited accounts and the budget for the next financial year which must then be submitted to the members for approval.

 3-5